Amphibian303/Reserve-Rights-Protocol/README.md

 CEO Nevin Freeman has even admitted on one of his YouTube videos that Reserve has "in a very unique position and has access to a very long runway of funding available to them".

-## The Path to Reserve and why the world needs it
+## Business Activity: The Path to Reserve and why the world needs it
 ---
 Reserve Rights mission statement reads as follows: